 The current UK paperback is better.
 It's good.
 I just feel like it could still be better.
 The silhouettes of two Union soldiers certainly immediately place one in the setting.
 But there's something that feels overall kind of thoughtless about the whole cover.
 This cover was part of a rebranding of some of Sebastian Barry's work coinciding with the publication of A Thousand Moons, and so devised to fit a wider set of style guides/templates.

 Uniform author branding is useful and often very pleasing to look at.
 But it can also leave some individual titles more short-changed than others.
 In this case I feel the set of three that Faber issued in this style subscribes to law of diminishing returns.
-The Secret Scripture has a lovely cover, but Days Without End is more meh, feeling like the priority was to match something else rather than celebrate the specific book; and A Thousand Moons is really lacking.
+The Secret Scripture (which is after all Barry's biggest book) has a lovely cover, but Days Without End is more meh, feeling like the priority was to match something else rather than celebrate the specific book.

-That's so lovely; pretty as hell and with a really clever visual device for conveying this complex sense of a character who contains layers and contradictions, whose life is made up of many distinct stages.
+That's so lovely; pretty as hell and with a really clever visual device for conveying the sense of a character who contains layers and contradictions, whose life is made up of many distinct stages.

 I had a quick play with these existing covers to see if my instincts about what I thought was lacking bore out.

-I thought what made The Secret Scripture's cover work so well, which was missing from the other two paperbacks, was a couple of things: the inclusion of blue alongside the fold, black and white puts the cover beyond just using classic, safe choices of palette; and the circle shape being broken up by the cliff that clips off the edge enlivens the composition.
+I thought what made The Secret Scripture's cover work so well, which was missing from the other two paperbacks, was a couple of things: a strong accent colour alongside the black, white and gold; and the circle shape being broken up by the cliff that clips off the edge enlivens the composition.

 It's extremely rough work, but I do quite like the changes.
-I think my changes make Days Without End more visually lively, and even brings in a little more meaningful implication.
+I think my adjustments make Days Without End more visually lively, and even brings in a little more meaningful implication.
 Now we're looking through the main figure (i.e. main character Thomas McNulty) which seems to match the approach of the novel quite well.
+And it's the second figure, John Cole, who is picked out in gold - which is more or less how Thomas sees him.

 I also had a go at working up my own idea/s for a Days Without End cover from scratch.